JailsonKbT/Molecular-Dynamics/README.md

 # Molecular-Dynamics
-A collection of codes from my undergraduation scientific iniciation
+A collection of codes from my undergraduate research in physics.
+These codes are specifically about simulations of computational and statistical physics.